AdamFcode/nwo-quiz/README.md

 #### Image of restartQuiz code
 ![restartQuiz jshint](assets/readme-images/jshint-problem.webp)
+*Note the calling of restartQuiz in the showScore function

 ### CSS issue
 As noted above, during CSS testing an issue was discovered where certain mobile viewports created a large gap between the heading and the headshot of personas in question.
 This led to the website appearing "blank" if not scrolled down on certain mobiles.
 Several media queries were implemented, tested and abandoned in order to target this issue with mixed results.
 Due to project deadlines and the late discovery of this issue, the problem could not be solved and was earmarked for correction in future.

 # Deployment
 The deployment was conducted on github using the following steps: